 The price charged is also recorded by the software.
 It would help if you were aware of the selling price, the purchasing price, and the affected accounts to record transactions in a perpetual system.

 The cost to the client of the product is its selling price.
 The costs related to the product, such as shipping, receiving, and storage expenses, are included in the purchase price.

 While we explained above the main difference between periodic and perpetual inventory systems, we only covered some core features that differentiate the two.

 With a perpetual inventory, all transactions involving costs of merchandise get recorded immediately as they occur.
 For instance, take grocery stores - each time a product is bought and scanned, the system updates inventory levels in the database.

 In a periodic inventory system, on the other hand, reports of inventory and cost of goods sold aren’t kept daily, but periodically, usually at the end of each fiscal year, or at the end of each month.
-This type of inventory management involves physically counting all your stock (at regular intervals) and cross-referencing that data with the sales data to find any discrepancies.

 Being able to check inventory levels and the cost of goods sold, in real-time, can save your employees and your business a considerable amount of time and money.

 If you want to learn more about the details and uses of periodic inventory, head over to our guide on the periodic inventory system.